Pan American Gymnastics Championships

 The Pan American Gymnastics Union organizes Pan American Gymnastics Championships in different disciplines of gymnastics: men's and women's artistic gymnastics, rhythmic gymnastics, acrobatic gymnastics, trampoline and tumbling, as well as aerobic gymnastics.
 The Pan American Gymnastics Championships are considered by the International Gymnastics Federation to be the official continental championships for the Americas (comprising North America, South America, Central America and the Caribbean).
-Pan American Championships have also been organized for the sport of aesthetic group gymnastics.
+It have also been organized for the sport of aesthetic group gymnastics.